lbl-srg/obc/specification/source/cdl.rst

     metadataLanguageDefinition="Project-Haystack 3.9.12 application/ld+json" "https://project-haystack.org/",
     metadataLanguageDefinition="Text" "string in English language" )));
+  ]

-* The semantic information itself will be included as a metadataLanguage/metadata pair within the annotation using the following syntax:
+The semantic information itself will be included as a ``metadataLanguage``/``metadata`` pair within the annotation using the following syntax:

 .. code-block:: modelica

   annotation (__cdl(semantic(metadataLanguage="<metadataLanguage> [version] [format]" "<metadata>")));
   annotation (__Buildings(semantic(metadataLanguage="<metadataLanguage> [version] [format]" "<metadata>")));

-* Annotations attached to the top-level block can also be used to define block level information about the semantic data.
+Annotations attached to the top-level block can also be used to define block level information about the semantic language.
 A top-level block is one that encompasses a particular sequence or a model.
-For example, in Brick 1.3, it can be used to define prefixes.
-Example:
+In the example shown below, for the ``metadataLanguage`` Brick 1.3 and Project-Haystack 3.9.12, it can be used to define namespaces and prefixes.

+[Example:

 .. code-block:: modelica